Fangirl (novel): Synopsis

-Cath, along with her more outgoing twin sister, Wren, begins studying as a freshman at the University of Nebraska-Lincoln.
-While Wren is making new friends and partying, Cath struggles to adjust due to her social anxiety.
-Most of Cath's free time is spent writing fan fiction (mostly slash fiction) about the fictional Simon Snow series; though both once enjoyed fan fiction together, Wren distances herself from Cath and professes to have outgrown fan fiction.
-Cath becomes more interested in her writing classes and befriends her classmate Nick, meeting him for writing sessions.
+Twin sisters Cath and Wren begin their freshman year at the University of Nebraska–Lincoln.
+While the more outgoing Wren is making new friends and partying, Cath struggles to adjust due to her social anxiety.
+Most of Cath's free time is spent writing fan fiction (mostly slash fiction) about the fictional Simon Snow series; though the sisters once enjoyed fan fiction together, Wren professes to have outgrown it and distances herself from Cath.

-Despite having made a friend and enjoying her writing classes, Cath is miserable.
-Her roommate Reagan and Reagan's friend Levi decide to help.
-After Cath becomes closer to Levi, he reveals he is romantically interested in her.
-Just before finals, Cath's father has a bipolar episode, and is involuntarily committed.
+Cath becomes more interested in her writing classes and befriends her classmate Nick, whom she regularly meets for writing sessions.
+Despite this, she remains depressed; her roommate Reagan and Reagan's friend Levi decide to try and help her.
+As Cath becomes closer to Levi, he eventually reveals he is romantically interested in her.
+Just before finals, Cath's father has a bipolar episode, and is involuntarily committed to a psychiatric hospital.
 Cath ditches her exams and her final paper to take care of her father.

-Cath nearly gives up on her studies, on Wren, and her friends.
-However, Cath decides to continue and learn how to cope with her problems.
+Cath nearly gives up on her studies, Wren, and her friends, but ultimately decides to continue and learn how to cope with her problems.
 Cath and her sister reunite in the hospital after Wren gets alcohol poisoning.
 Cath encounters her mother there, who had abandoned them years before.
 As the school year ends, Cath finishes her novel, and struggles to write an original short story for her class.

 Characters

-Rowell stated that most of the characters have names taken from buildings on the University of Nebraska-Lincoln's campus.
+Rowell stated that most of the characters have names taken from buildings on the University of Nebraska–Lincoln's campus.